 The Florida treaty, between Spain and the United States, was concluded in 1819.
 The 3d article cedes to the United States all claims and pretensions to any territory upon the western coast of America, north of latitude 42°.
 By a convention between Russia and the United States, signed at St. Petersburg in 1824, the latitude of 54° 40 was settled as the boundary, controlling the right of making settlements, between the territory claimed by the contracting parties upon the northwest coast of the American continent.
-The understanding respecting the rights by Mr Huski oppor bly, if ments may b out E messa can c colon again of the ton, o it wot montl ondon, in rs on the and RogotiationmissionVoods to terwards a same to the Brithis point and article aimed by westward; harbors, ers within ears, from ion, to the i; it being construed to two high said counies, in that ces among the United e cedes to o any terriof latitude the United latitude of g the right claimed by oast of the pecting the rights of Spain was positive.
+The understanding respecting the rights Rocky 40, we Britair with 1 numbe power: A neg was at the or mode effect said p very 1 best it wav. lousie the ar Anc by Mr Huski oppor bly, if ments mayb out E messa can c colon again of the ton, o it wou montl ondon, in rs on the and Rogotiation. mission-Voods to terwards a same to the Brithis point 3d article aimed by westward a harbors, ers within ears, from ion, to the a; it being construed e two high said counies, in that ces among he United e cedes to o any terriof latitude the United latitude of g the right claimed by oast of the pecting the rights of Spain was positive.
 The country west of the Rocky Mountains, between the parallels of 42° and 54° 40, were reduced to two, viz: the United States and Great Britain.
 It seems, however, that prior to the convention with Russia in 1824, there was an attempt made by a number of individuals to settle the claims of the three nowers-Great Britain, Russia, and the United States.
 A negotiation, after a long dispute and great difficulty, was attempted; but such was the diversity of opinion, and the opposition coming from all quarters, respecting the mode of adjustment, and the means to be employed to effect it, so as to meet with the sanction and approval of said parties, that the undertaking was abandoned, though very reluctantly, by its friends.
 Each country knowing best its own interests, concluded to negotiate in their own way.
 This could not be objected to, for there were jealousies then existing that could not be removed, save by the arbitration of the friends of the parties themselves.